securityinmobility/autosec-framework/documentation/modules/infotainment_attacks.md

 ### Input Resources

-- The connected internet interface (InternetInterface)
-- The device to scan (InternetDevice)
+- The device to scan (InternetDevice including the connected InternetInterface)
 - The range of tcp ports to scan (PortRange)

 ### Procedure